globulus/swift-property-wrappers/README.md

 ### Mocked

 * Always returns the value specified by the `mock` block.
+* Mock block is an `@autoclosure`, which means you can omit braces if there's only one expression in it.
 * The most common use case for this is to easily inject temporary mock functionality in a single place without having to modify code anywhere else.
 * While assignments don't have effect on the returned value, they are still accessible via `projectedValue.